CanvasDM/ble_gateway_dm_firmware_manifest/README.md

 ## Building the Firmware

+**All of the following commands assume starting from from the directory where you ran `west update`**

-> **WARNING:** Before building the firmware, be sure to install all python dependencies
+> **WARNING:** Before building the firmware, be sure to install all python dependencies with the following commands:

-From the directory where you ran `west update`, issue the following command:

 ```
-# Linux, macOS and Windows
 pip3 install --user -r zephyr/scripts/requirements.txt
+pip3 install --user -r nrf/scripts/requirements.txt
 pip3 install --user -r modules/lib/laird_connect/attributes/generator/requirements.txt
 ```